-A feeling deep inside Harry's body, born of need and desire, stirred within his heart.
-It rose from within the furthest depths of his flesh, his bones – no, his very soul.
-The feeling rose higher, unchained and unlocked, demanding to be heard.
+A feeling deep inside Harry's body, born of need and desire, stirred.
+It came from within the furthest depths of his flesh, his blood, his bones – no, his very soul.
+And it would be constrained no longer.

 The song was magic!

-Then time froze as four glowing lines of glowing green text floated before his eyes.
+Then time froze as four glowing lines of glowing green text floated before Harry's eyes.